 We expect to offer to repurchase Shares on such terms as may be determined by our Board in its complete and absolute discretion unless, in the judgment of our independent trustees, such repurchases would not be in the best interests of our shareholders or would violate applicable law.
 There is no assurance that our Board will exercise its discretion to offer to repurchase Shares or that there will be sufficient funds available to accommodate all of our shareholders' requests for repurchase.
 As a result, we may repurchase less than the full amount of Shares that you request to have repurchased.
-If we do not repurchase the full amount of your Shares that you have requested to be repurchased, or we determine not to make repurchases of our Shares, you will likely not be able to dispose of your Shares, even if we under-perform.
+If we do not repurchase the full amount of your Shares that you have requested to be repurchased, or we determine not to make repurchases of our Shares, you will likely not be able to dispose of your

+Shares, even if we under-perform.
 Any periodic repurchase offers will be subject in part to our available cash and compliance with the RIC qualification and diversification rules and the 1940 Act.
-Shareholders will not pay a fee to us in connection with our repurchase of Shares under the share repurchase program, with the exception of the Early Repurchase Deduction.
+Shareholders will not pay a fee to us in connection with our repurchase of Shares under the share repurchase program, except that the Fund will charge a 2.00% early repurchase fee with respect to any repurchase of Shares that have not been outstanding for at least one year (the "Early Repurchase Deduction").
+The Early Repurchase Deduction may be waived in the case of repurchase requests arising from the death, divorce or qualified disability of the holder.
+The Early Repurchase Deduction will be retained by the Fund for the benefit of remaining shareholders.

-Repurchases of Shares from shareholders by the Fund will be paid in cash pursuant to a promissory note after the determination of the relevant NAV per share is finalized.
-Repurchases will be effective after receipt and acceptance by the Fund of eligible written tenders of Shares from shareholders by the applicable repurchase offer deadline.
-The Fund does not impose any charges in connection with repurchases of Shares, other than the Early Repurchase Deduction.
+The Fund does not impose any charges in connection with repurchases of Shares, other than the Early Repurchase Deduction noted above.
 All Shares purchased by us pursuant to the terms of each tender offer will be retired and thereafter will be authorized and unissued Shares.